 The Debtor's analysis of the distribution to creditors in a Chapter 7 liquidation scenario concludes that the estate's administrative and priority creditors will be paid in full.
-The estate's unsecured creditors will receive minimal distributions should the case be converted to a case under Chapter 7 and the assets liquidated.
-The secured claims of the various secured creditors, including the large secured claim of the Internal Revenue Service, far exceed the value of the Estate's assets.
+The estate's unsecured creditors will likely be paid in full should the case be converted to a case under Chapter 7 and the assets liquidated.
+The secured claims of the various secured creditors, including the large secured claim of the Internal Revenue Service, do not exceed the value of the Estate's assets.
 A liquidation analysis prepared by the Debtor is attached hereto as Exhibit "F".